lyteword/chspurgeon-tod/volume-2/psalm-51.md

 **Verse 3.**

-1\.Confession.
+1\.
+Confession.
 "I acknowledge, "etc.

-2\.Humiliation, not a mere confession with the lips, but ever before me—in its guilt—defilement—consequences in this life and hereafter.
+2\.
+Humiliation, not a mere confession with the lips, but ever before me—in its guilt—defilement—consequences in this life and hereafter.

 **Verses 3-4, 11-12, 17.**

-1\.Scripture estimate of sin.
+1\.
+Scripture estimate of sin.

 (a) Personal accountability— *My sin.*